 We’ve included advice on how to search efficiently within Google, the best online booking sites, and leveraging social media.

-Having a plan means getting the most out of your road trip, but don’t forget to leave room for some spontaneity!
-Follow our steps to find the right tourist attractions for your next road trip adventure.
+When you plan a road trip you usually get the most out of your adventure, but don’t forget to leave room for some spontaneity!
+Follow our steps to find the best attractions for your next road trip adventure.

-You want to have a clear picture of where you are going and how long you would like to spend on the road.
-The state of Utah isn’t a destination, but Zion National Park is!
-When you know exactly where you are going, and how much time you would like to spend getting there/visiting there, then you have some boundaries to work in.
+As we discuss in our guide to planning a road trip, sorting out the rough route you will take is crucial to give you some boundaries to work with.
+You should have a clear picture of where you are going and how long you’d like to spend on the road.
+When you know exactly where you are going, and how much time you would like to spend getting there/visiting there, then you can follow our tips below.